How to Start an eCommerce Business in India?

 Once you have submitted all these documents, you will be provided with a payment gateway for your online business, using which you can enable your online payments.

-Popular payment gateways in India are ccAvenue, PayPal, PayU, RazorPay, CitrusPay, Instamojo, etc.
+Examples of payment gateways are ccAvenue, PayPal, PayU, RazorPay, CitrusPay, Instamojo, etc.

 7. Setup Logistics